anjunthomas/song-guessing-game/README.md

 [musicmatch.pythonanywhere.com](http://musicmatch.pythonanywhere.com)

 ## Stack
-This app uses Flask for the backend, HTMl, CSS, and Javascript for the frontend, SQLite for the database, and integrates the iTunes Search API
+This app uses Flask for the backend, HTMl, CSS, and Javascript for the frontend, SQLite for the database, and integrates iTunes Preview API

 install dependencies with pip install -r requirements.txt